-When comparing to a previous map, areas that have been excavated from the previous date to the viewed map will be labeled "cut", indicating that earth has been "cut away", and areas where the elevation has become higher will be labeled "fill", indicating where soils have been "filled in".
+When comparing to a previous map, areas that have been excavated from the previous date to the viewed map will be labeled "cut", indicating that earth has been "cutaway", and areas, where the elevation has become higher, will be labeled "fill", indicating where soil has been "filled in".

-When comparing to a design plan or later map, cut and fill are expressed in terms of what would need to be cut or filled to match the later state or design plan.
+When comparing to a design plan, cut and fill are expressed in terms of what would need to be cut or filled to match the later state or design plan.
 You can think of this as "proposed cut" and "proposed fill".
-For example, areas where my map is higher than the design plan would be colored red for "cut", meaning that earth would need to be "cut away" to reach design elevations.
+For example, areas, where my map is higher than the design plan, would be colored red for "cut", meaning that earth would need to be "cutaway" to reach design elevations.